-If Danville developer Sid Corrie has his way, this scenic valley beneath Mount Diablo could be home to 150,000 new residents -- all buried six feet under.
+If Danville developer Sid Corrie has his way, this scenic valley near Mount Diablo could also be home to 150,000 new residents -- all buried 6 feet under.

 "I don't want to sit on top of the knoll and watch people bring in caskets on Sunday," said Tim Clancy, who lives on 33 acres next to the site.
 "I don't want to sit on my porch and drink my coffee and watch people cry over the graves."

-This project has been in the works for nearly eight years.
-Contra Costa County Planner Demian Hardman said he is wrapping up the project's final environmental report and it could be before the county Planning Commission by March.
+The project has been in the works for nearly eight years.
+Contra Costa County planner Demian Hardman said he is wrapping up the final environmental report and it could be before the county Planning Commission by March.